tiagomms/Loops-X-R/Docs/PROMPT_TEMPLATE.md

   - Use double quotes (`"`)
   - Use string templates or `.join()`
   - No operational concatenation
+- Enum standards:
+  - Always use explicit integer values for enum members
+  - Order enum members logically
+  - Document enum values if they have specific meanings
+  - Use [Flags] attribute for bitwise enums
+  - Consider using [System.ComponentModel.Description] for display names
+- UnityEvent standards:
+  - UnityEvents are always public and require no instantiation
+  - They are automatically instantiated when added as components
+  - Always check for null before invoking UnityEvents (use the null-conditional operator `?.`)
+  - Use custom UnityEvent classes for events with parameters (e.g., UnityEvent<T>)
+  - Consider using [Serializable] attribute for custom UnityEvent classes

 ### AI Model Usage
 - AI will suggest appropriate agent algorithms based on task complexity